Replicable-MARL/MARLlib/docs/source/intro_marl/rl.rst

 RL/DRL Algorithms
 ----------------------------

-A comprehensive collection of RL/DRL algorithms from very old to very new can be find:
+A comprehensive collection of RL/DRL algorithms from very old to very new can be found:

 - `Awesome Deep RL <https://github.com/tigerneil/awesome-deep-rl>`_

 Resources
 =================

-A great `RL resource guide <https://github.com/aikorea/awesome-rl>`_ including all kinds of RL related surveys, books, open-sourced repos, etc.
+A great `RL resource guide <https://github.com/aikorea/awesome-rl>`_ includes all kinds of RL-related surveys, books, open-sourced repos, etc.